magkai/PRAISE/README.md

 ### Dependencies

-For the retrieval part, we make use of EXPLAIGNN and CLOCQ:
+For the retrieval, we make use of EXPLAIGNN and CLOCQ:

 1. Create a separate virtual environment for EXPLAIGNN: